Camping isn’t complete without a fire.

 Why does my fire pit keep going out?

-Can a propane fire pit be used on a camping trip?
+Can a propane fire pit be used for camping?

 Should I use lava rocks in my fire pit?